-Though Barcelona tapas bars can hardly compare to the generosity of their southern cousins in Andalusia, there are still a handful of great bars which will give you free food when you order drinks.
+Though Barcelona tapas bars can hardly compare to the generosity of their southern cousins in Andalusia, there are still a handful of top Barcelona bars which will give you free food when you order drinks.

-Check out the full list in my article best tapas in Barcelona + 8 bars with free tapas.
+Check out the full list in my article best tapas in Barcelona that includes 8 bars with free tapas.

 Take a Tour of the Santa Maria del Mar

-Considered the finest and most complete example of Catalan Gothic architecture, this is a can’t miss if you’re wandering the streets of the famous Gracia district.
+The Santa Maria del Mar is perhaps the finest and most complete example of Catalan Gothic architecture, and this is a can’t miss if you’re wandering the streets of the famous Born district.

 The imposing 14th century church might be hemmed in by surrounding buildings (making it difficult to get an overall impression), but the inside is pure light and spaciousness.
 The tall columns were a major inspiration for Gaudi’s Sagrada Familia.